adnanali17official/react-table-lite/README.md

            // Pass true to enable download button
            // note: If multiselect is enabled,
-           // only checked rows will be downloaded fileName = {"Table_Data"}
+           // only checked rows will be downloaded downloadButtonID="my-download"
+           // id of download button
+           searchInputID={"my-search"}
+           // id of input element used for search searchFormID={"my-form"}
+           // id of form element used for search
+           // with reset and search button feature fileName = {"Table_Data"}
            // Default name of downloaded csv file noDataMessage={"my custom no data"}